-- Expressive writing- the foundation and starting point (discussed below)

-- Mindfulness

-- Active meditation-focusing your attention on a bodily sensation for a few seconds, an abbreviated version of mindfulness that can be used while you are on the go.

-- Meditation practice
+- Expressive writing- the foundation and starting point (discussed below) - Mindfulness - Active meditation-focusing your attention on a bodily sensation for a few seconds - Meditation practice

 - Visualization

 - Martial arts

 - Exercise

+- Practice gratitude consider keeping a journal or sharing with a friend

 - Listening-more productive than re-hashing your own views

-You might be asking yourself, "I've already heard about of all of these, so what is new?"
-The answer is "Maybe nothing."
-But few of us actively engage with very much of it.
-The key is to consistently incorporate some or most of them into our daily lives.
+You might be asking yourself, "I've already heard about of all of these, so what's new?"
+The answer is, "Maybe nothing," but it is important to consistently incorporate some of these tools into your life, if you're not doing so already.